carollebertille/fake-backend-code/README.md

 ## Description

-* This is a pipeline CI with a GitLab instance to ensure the synatxe is OK
+* This is a pipeline CI to ensure the synatxe is OK
 * It's verified by differents linter (GO, Dockerfile)